 - raising aspirations and supporting personal development

 The majority of our grants are multi-year revenue grants for project or core costs.
 We encourage including full costs in your application (including a percentage contribution to indirect costs) if applying for project costs.
 Trustees will also fund capital projects that make a tangible difference to a local community.

-Whilst we prefer to fund organisations that are registered charities, we will consider offering grants to organisations who are pursuing charitable objectives providing their aims / constitution are clearly not-for-profit.
-We will only consider applications from national organisations where the beneficiaries and project workers are based within our beneficial area.
+Whilst we prefer to fund organisations that are registered charities, we will consider offering grants to organisations who are pursuing charitable objectives and make a demonstrable contribution to their community, providing their aims and constitution are clearly not-for-profit.
+Additional checks and questions will be asked of organisations applying for funds who are not registered charities.

 Please note that Trustees prefer to fund small to medium-sized organisations and it is therefore unlikely they will support applications from charities with a turnover in excess of £1m.
 It is also worth noting that charities should not apply to both the Frieda Scott and Francis C Scott Charitable Trusts at the same time.
 We would encourage you to seek guidance from the staff if you are unsure.